Julia-Wagner/PawfectMatch/README.md

 Adopters do not see the *Dogs* page, instead they have the *Matches* page.
 This page includes all dogs that are available for adoption.
 On top of the page, there is a filter to filter the matches by size, gender or characteristics of the dog.

 The results load immediately after changing the filter.
 The button *Reset all filters* closes the filter and shows all dogs again.
+To display dogs, the reusable React component *Dog* is used.

 ![Matches page](docs/screenshots/matches_filter.png)\
 *Matches page with filter on a desktop*